 Since it offers an activity tracker design instead of a traditional smartwatch, you'll get a smaller, narrower display.
 The screen is still a backlit touchscreen that will automatically adjust the brightness for ideal viewing.

-Similar to the Fitbit Versa, the Charge 3 offers female health tracking allowing you to use the Fitbit app to track your menstruel cycle.
-This smartwatch works with both Android and iOS, notifications are supported for text, calendar and call alerts.
+Similar to the Fitbit Versa smartwatch, the Charge 3 offers female health-tracking allowing you to use the Fitbit app to track your menstrual cycle.
+This device works with both Android and iOS, notifications are supported for text, calendar, and call alerts.
 Social media and third-party app notifications aren't present.

 In this buying guide on women's smartwatches, we have introduced you to our best models to buy.
 We have also helped educate you on the most important aspects you need to remember before investing in a female smartwatch.

 If you find yourself stuck on your decision or have questions about smartwatches or anything else we discussed, leave us a comment below.
 We will do our best to respond with any helpful advice or answers.